Achieveing reliable UDP transmission at 10 Gb/s using BSD socket for data acquisition systems: TCP and UDP pros and cons

 \section{TCP and UDP pros and cons}

 Since TCP is reliable and has good performance whereas UDP is unreliable why not always just use TCP?
 The pros and cons for this will be discussed in the following.
 Both TCP and UDP are designed to provide end-to-end communications between hosts connected over a network of packet forwarders.
 Originally these forwarders were routers but today the group of forwarders include firewalls, load balancers, switches, Network Address Translator (NAT) devices etc. TCP is connection oriented, whereas UDP is connectionless.
 This means that TCP requires that a connection is setup before data can be transmitted.
 It also implies that TCP data can only be sent from a single transmitter to a single receiver.
 In contrast UDP does not have a connection concept and UDP data can be transmitted as either Internet Protocol (IP) broadcast or IP multicast.
 As mentioned earlier the main argument for UDP is that it is often supported on smaller systems where TCP is not.
-A notable example are FPGA based systems (see \cite{fodisch1} for one such example).
+A notable example are FPGA based systems (see \cite{fodisch1} for one case).
+For a brief overview of efforts for providing TCP/IP support in FPGAs see \cite{wojciech1}.
 But some of the TCP features are not actually improving the performance and reliability in the case of special network topologies as explained below.